 Pete indeed has several advantages: He can swim, he can climb.
 He can slither.
 He can quiver.
 He can crawl on his belly like a . . . snake.
 He can wedge himself into tight spaces.
 His coloration can make him difficult to see in foliage.
 And he doesn’t leave footprints.

-Each day the search parties grow more numerous, and the search area grows wider, in part because Cowtown has come down with an acute case of python fever.
+As each day passes and Pete remains at large, the search parties grow more numerous, and the search area grows wider, in part because Cowtown has come down with an acute case of python fever.
 People sell Pete the python T-shirts and Peteburgers.
 Blue Bonnet Bakery on Camp Bowie Boulevard sells a Pete the python coffee cake with cherries for eyes.
 Pete fever is also fed by hope for a reward: Star-Telegram publisher Amon Carter has offered $500 ($4,000 today) for Pete’s return: $250 to the person who finds Pete and reports his whereabouts and $250 to the person or persons who bring Pete back alive.

 Searchers first scour the area around the zoo in cars, on foot, in boats.
 Searchers walk in a line, spaced ten feet apart, beating the bushes, looking in trees and gullies and storm drain tunnels.
 They search in and along the Trinity River.
 They search at night using floodlights and flashlights.